GabrielePicco/bmt-setup-ceremony/README.md

 cd contributor
 ./contribute.sh contribution_urls.json
 ```
-3. When you're done, delete the files and wipe RAM — eg by shutting down machine and disconnecting from power
+3. When you're done, delete the files and wipe RAM — eg by shutting down machine and disconnecting from power.

-### How to verify contributions
+### How to verify existing contributions

 *tba